k-fos/stock-analysis/README.md

 # Results

 ### Performance Comparison
 The stock performance between 2017 and 2018 was drastic.
-Year 2017 ended with 11 of 12 stocks with positive returns, the highest almost reaching 200%.
+Year 2017 ended with 11 of 12 stocks with positive returns, the highest almost reaching 200% return.
 Year 2018 ended with 2 of 12 stocks with positive returns.

 ![2017 and 2018 performance](./resources/2017_2018_performance.png)